 Lector's Notes | To the home page![]() of Lector's Notes | |

-Feast of Saints Peter and Paul, June 29, Annually (Vigil Mass) |
+Feast of Saints Peter and Paul,

 The Historical Situation: Acts was written for Greek converts to Christianity, cosmopolitan, middle-class people who had never been Jews, who adopted the faith a couple of generations after the events described in Acts.
 The book's purpose was to give them some history, to help them understand how they fit into a religion that had recently emerged from roots quite foreign to them.
 So Acts is determined to show the logic of Christianity's shift from a sect within Judaism to a movement with world-wide ambitions.
 The book wants to inspire in new members a zeal to spread the faith further.
 Reading today's passage from early in the book, imagine yourself to be a new Christian, not yet well informed, starting at the beginning.
 Well, not really the beginning, because Luke assumes the reader of Acts will have already read his gospel.

-So you'll notice the pattern of event-proclamation-resistance in the lives of the early Christians is familiar, because it happened to Jesus over and over in the gospel.
+So you'll notice that the pattern of event-proclamation-resistance in the lives of the early Christians is familiar, because it happened to Jesus over and over in the gospel.
 The implication is that the readers can expect life in Christ to be the same for them.

 Proclaiming it: Unfortunately, those listening to you proclaim this on a Saturday night aren't going to hear a full cycle, at least not from you.
 So describe the event as vividly as you can.